ICDM-UESTC/TrustworthyExplanation/README.md

 ## 📁 Pretrained Checkpoints
 We provide **pretrained model checkpoints** and **training logs** for quick evaluation and reproduction.

-You can download them from the [Releases](https://github.com/ICDM-UESTC/TrustworthyExplanation/releases) tab.
+You can download them from the [Releases](https://github.com/ICDM-UESTC/TrustworthyExplanation/releases) tab. (to be updated)

 To use the checkpoint, place it in the `outputs/checkpoints/` folder and run:
 ```bash